GorlemZ/word-game/README.md

-# this is an exercise I've tried to do after two days coding in React!
+# This is an exercise I've tried to do,
+# after just two days coding in React!

 # Word Game